celo-org/celo-monorepo/README-dev.md

 Now push your changes `git push origin alfajores`.
 If you don't have access to the repo, you might have to open a PR.

+## Testnet configs stored on Google Cloud storage

+[Celotool](https://github.com/celo-org/celo-monorepo/tree/master/packages/celotool) stores following configuration related items on Google Cloud storage after a successful deployment

+1. Genesis block - in [genesis_blocks](https://console.cloud.google.com/storage/browser/genesis_blocks?project=celo-testnet) bucket.
+This is used by the mobile app via walletkit to connect to a testnet.
+2. Static nodes - in [static_nodes](https://console.cloud.google.com/storage/browser/static_nodes?project=celo-testnet) bucket.
+This is used by the mobile app via walletkit to connect to a testnet.
+3. `.env` file used for thee deployment of the testnet in [env\_config\_files](https://console.cloud.google.com/storage/browser/env_config_files?project=celo-testnet) bucket
+4. Contract artifacts - in [contract_artifacts](https://console.cloud.google.com/storage/browser/contract_artifacts?project=celo-testnet) bucket.
+Contract artifacts are downloaded by the walletkit and contractkit to build a higher level helper functions to interact with the testnet and perform tasks like exchange currency, send Celo Dollars etc.

+So, for example, if you are looking at `integration` network.

+1. `gsutil cat gs://genesis_blocks/integration | jq` would list the genesis block of the latest integration deployment
+2. ` gsutil cat gs://static_nodes/integration | jq` would list the static nodes of the latest integration deployment
+3. `gsutil cat gs://env_config_files/integration` would show the config file used for the latest integration deployment.
+The first few lines of this contains the information of who did the deployment and the date and time of the deployment.
+4. `gsutil cp gs://contract_artifacts/integration tmp1.tar.gz && tar zxvf tmp1.tar.gz && ls build` would show all the JSON type definitions of the protocol/smart contracts deployed to integration.